 Painting furniture is a process and be prepared to paint over the course of a few days for a long lasting job.

-After ALL was dry I rolled on the sealer, using a small foam roller.
-Several coats were applied with 24 hours inbetween to dry.
-This gives the furniture a nice hard finish to protect it against water rings in the future.
-I used this sealer, but any water based acrylic sealer will do.
-I DID NOT SEAL THE LEGS…not necessary and I didn’t want them as glossy.
+After ALL, was dry I rolled on the sealer, using a small foam roller.
+Several coats were applied within 24 hours to dry.
+This gives the furniture a protective finish to protect it against water rings in the future. improving durability.
+I used this sealer, but any water-based acrylic sealer will do.
+I DID NOT SEAL THE LEGS…not necessary and I didn’t want them as glossy, I wanted a more matte finish.

 And finally…the finished dining room set!